This electric SUV breathes life into the historic Niro name

 That may sound like a backhanded compliment, but once you add it all up, the Niro was excellent in almost everything it did.

 During our time with the vehicle, we were averaging 3.8 miles per kWh, which translates to a real-world range of around 250 miles.
-We’re confident this could be increased comfortably into the 4 mile region over a longer period driving the car in real-world conditions.
+We're confident this could be increased comfortably into the 4 mile per kWh region over a longer period driving the car in real-world conditions.

 You have the option of customisable regenerative braking.
-The brakes did feel noticeably ‘grabby’ and heavy, even when the regen braking was set to auto, but this could be lowered to suit your preference.
+The brakes did feel noticeably 'grabby' and heavy, even when the regenerative braking was set to auto, but this could be lowered to suit your preference.

 Technology